It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2000

-# It’s the year of decay of players who ruled in the 90s and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a new player – Marat Safin.
+# It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin.
 Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the season-ending tournament in Lisbon for the No. 1 spot – Kuerten wins that battle taking the title in extraordinary circumstances.
-A couple of months before at the US Open, Safin becomes the first very tall Grand Slam champion (195 cm), who bases his game-style mainly on ground-strokes
+A couple of months before, at the US Open, Safin becomes the first very tall Grand Slam champion (195 cm), who bases his game-style mainly on ground-strokes

 # Pete Sampras sets up a new record for the most majors titles: 13 (overcomes the previous 33-year-old record of Roy Emerson, the Australian won all his majors in the pre-Open Era though)